mefuller/businesscard-qrcode/README.md

 - all information is in the QR-Code
 - full privacy control: input is optional, specify only what you need, you decide what information to share, e.g. I print three cards, with phone and address, without address and only with electronical contacts, no phone nor address
+- option to add a professional or personal logo
 - optional icons, optional small hint texts
 - several alignments
 - freely defined size of paper and content
 - supports honoric titles, full names, address with post office box and extended information
-- supports telefone, email, [jabber] and [matrix] chat
+- supports telephone, email, [jabber] and [matrix] chat
-- supports several urls for your hompages
+- supports several urls for your homepages
 - supports [gitea], [github], [git]
 - supports [facebook], [twitter], [google+], [youtube], [wikipedia]
 - supports [pgp] key url and fingerprint